DCC-EX/dcc-ex.github.io/docs/trackmanager/index.rst

 How Do I Get On Board with DCC-EX TrackManager ?
 =================================================

-To use TrackManger, you will need the current development version of |EX-CS| which you can obtain by following the directions in our :ref:`download/ex-commandstation:latest ex-commandstation unreleased development version` section.
+To use TrackManager, you will need the current development version of |EX-CS| which you can obtain by following the directions in our :ref:`download/ex-commandstation:latest ex-commandstation unreleased development version` section.

 We highly encourage you to join our Discord server to keep up to date on developments.
 Refer to :ref:`support/contact-us:contact us` for details on how to join.